 fictional account of what happened along with a truly bizarre all-star video set to Daft Punk's "Get Lucky" (featuring Bryan Cranston, Jeff Bridges, the Rockettes, Stephen's animated alter ego Tek Jansen, Henry f---ing Kissinger...) and a last-minute performance by Robin Thicke doing his song of the summer "Blurred Lines".

 Jon Stewart will return to The Daily Show next week following a summer sabbatical.
 He was in the Middle East directing a film called Rosewater.
-For the eight weeks out of twelve after Stewart's departure that The Daily Show was not on hiatus, writer/performer John Oliver stepped in to host in his stead.
+For the eight weeks out of twelve after Stewart's departure that the show was not on hiatus, writer/performer John Oliver stepped in to host in his stead.

 Screencap © 2013 Comedy Partners and Busboy Productions.